phil-martin-research/phil-martin-research.github.io/contact.md

 If you're a student interested in working with me, I'd love to have a chat with you!
 If you want to work with me on a project make sure your email explains why you're getting in touch with me specifically, and make sure to share a bit about yourself.

+Address:
 Basque Centre for Climate Change (BC3),
-Edificio sede no 1, planta 1,
 Parque científico UPV/EHU,
-Barrio Sarriena s/n,
-48940,
-Leioa,
+48940 Leioa,
 Bizkaia,
 Spain.